papungkorn-k/website/content/authors/admin/_index.md

 - Visitors
 ---

-Job candidate is a doctoral candidate in economics at Big Ten University.
-Job candidate has research interests in health and environmental economics and will be available for interviews for the 2020-2021 job market.
+I am an applied microeconometrician with broad research interests in education, labor, and politics.
+I employ experimental and quasi-experimental methods to identify causal relationships that can inform policy.
+Through my work, I examine issues of racial inequality and discrimination in school discipline, job search, and voting.